 For centuries, it was widely accepted in Mexico and among the Church hierarchy that the Virgin Mary really did visit Juan Diego at Tepeyac Hill in 1531.
 On May 6, 1990, Pope John Paul II beatified Juan Diego — the first step towards sainthood in the Catholic tradition.
 Twelve years later, the Pope would declare Juan Diego a saint.

 However, along Juan Diego’s journey to sainthood, not everybody shared the Pope’s leanings.
 One historian and Catholic priest, the late Stafford Poole, argued that Juan Diego had never actually existed in the first place.
 After all, the primary sources for the Guadalupe event were written a century after Juan Diego’s supposed death.
 On top of this, no writings from Bishop Zumárraga describing his experience seeing Mary on Juan Diego’s tilma have survived.
-With this gap in the historical record, Poole believed the Church would be canonizing a legendary figure crafted by seventeenth century criollo (Mexican-born, ethnically Spanish) priests.
+With this gap in the historical record, Poole believed the Church would be canonizing a legendary figure crafted by 17th-century criollo (Mexican-born, ethnically Spanish) priests.

 Another high-profile religious figure to question the existence of Juan Diego was the Mexican abbot Guillermo Schulenburg.
 As the operator of the Basilica of Guadalupe, Schulenburg was a big — although controversial — name in Mexican Catholicism.
 Yet in May 1996, he allegedly remarked that Juan Diego was “a symbol, not a reality” to a Jesuit-run magazine.
 Schulenburg later signed a letter urging the Pope to tread carefully on Juan Diego; he thought confirming a supposed legend would damage the Church’s credibility.
 The Mexican faithful were so angry that Schulenburg had to resign as abbot the following September.